Hopefully that title wasn’t lost on you, and you found yourself singing along!

 As I said, this library doesn’t have a playground right next to it like some of the others.
 But it isn’t far from Falls Township Community Park, Bristol Township Community Playground, or even the small neighborhood playground in Cobalt Ridge.

 1080 Edgewood Road, Yardley

 The Yardley Library is home to Career Corner, a cute children’s play area with miniature versions of a diner, animal hospital and a construction site.
-Like Penn’s Little Village, it has been closed since the pandemic.
-Hopefully it will reopen later this fall.
+And as of now (April 20), it is OPEN again!!!

 Outside of Career Corner, there’s a small play area with Duplo blocks, magnetiles, a table with wooden puzzles and games, the large wooden dollhouse, and desks with tablets with ABC Mouse.

 Kids Kingdom is just a short walk (or super short drive) across the parking lot from the library.
 This is a really cute wooden castle-themed playground.

 Doylestown is far enough away from me that we haven’t gone to the library yet.
 But if you live nearby, I know it has a beautiful outdoor garden area called The Backyard.